acmcsufoss/oss-stats/README.md

-# oss_stats
+# oss-stats

-`oss_stats` is a Python CLI tool that fetches statistics from the [acmcsufoss](https://github.com/acmcsufoss) GitHub organization and the [acmcsuf.com](https://github.com/EthanThatOneKid/acmcsuf.com) repository, including issues, pull requests, commits, and total number of contributors.
+`oss-stats` is a Python CLI tool that fetches statistics from the [acmcsufoss](https://github.com/acmcsufoss) GitHub organization and the [acmcsuf.com](https://github.com/EthanThatOneKid/acmcsuf.com) repository, including issues, pull requests, commits, and total number of contributors.
 It provides an interactive command-line interface with colored outputs to make exploring GitHub data simple and engaging.

 ## Prerequisites